-Please understand, we are Eastern tend to be more social.
-I don’t think it’s totally positive or negative.
-It’s just… it is.
-So, don’t be surprised when in the initial meeting, the Indonesian ask you, “How old are you?”, “What do you do to make a living?”, “Are you married?”, “How many children do you have?”, “What is your religion?”, et cetera.
+Please understand, Eastern people tends to be more social.
+Can’t say whether it’s positive or negative.
+It’s just it is.
+So, don’t be surprised when in the initial meeting, the Indonesian would ask you, “How old are you?”, “What do you do to make a living?”, “Are you married?”, “How many children do you have?”, “What is your religion?”, et cetera.

 Don’t get upset.
 Be patient.
-Because if you reply such questions with, “None of your business!”… you’re death!
-Your head is going to cut off!
+Because if you reply such questions with, “None of your business!” you’re death!

-What I mean “death” is for your conversation and relationship.
-You’re not going to make any friend by that.
-It’s too bad, isn’t it?
-So, whatever the question, answer it as you want.
-What if you don’t want to be honest or talk about that?
+What if you really don’t want to be honest or talk about that?
 Easy, just change the topic, or give a funny answer.
-You know what, they usually don’t really need your answer.
+They usually don’t really need your answer.
 They are just happy to make a conversation with you.

-Some of my Western friends complained about those private questions.
-I don’t know if the word “complain” is proper, because actually they laughed too while telling their annoying experience.
-I told them, “If you didn’t understand the game, no wonder you got uncomfortable.”
+Some of Western travelers complained about those private questions.
+It’s not sure if the word “complain” is proper, because actually they laughed too while telling their annoying experience.
+But here’s the deal, if you didn’t understand the game, no wonder you got uncomfortable.

 This works same with Indonesian when a Western child who has just met and is far younger, call her only by name.
 It’s an uncomfortable situation for who don’t know the game in Western society.